hswopeams/cadchain/README.md

 This IPProtection smart contract is the prototyp built for the CADChain submission during the EUvsVirus hackathon in April 2020.

 The smart contract can be used to protect intelectual property (IP).
-A design is IP.
-The owner of the contract can register designers using the registerDesigner(address designer)` function.
+A design is IP that can be protected.
+The owner of the contract can register designers using the `registerDesigner(address designer)` function.
 Registered designers can protect their designs using the IPProtection smart contract.
 The owner can also register 3D printers using the `registerPrinter(address printer)` function.
 Designers and printers can also be deregistered by the owner using the `deregisterDesigner(address designer)` and `deregisterPrinter(address printer)` functions.

 A designer can protect her design by calling `protectDesign(bytes32 hashedContentPointer)`.
 It is assumed the front-end